 I have suffered from depression and anxiety my whole life and until recently, I didn't know why.
 My childhood was rough.
-I was born to teen parents who didn't stay together long after I was born and my family - while I still tell myself had the best intentions - turned their focus away from the abusive situation my mother had brought the two of us into.
+I was born to teen parents who didn't stay together long after I was born and my family, while I still tell myself had the best intentions, turned their focus away from the abusive situation my mother had brought the two of us into.
 I am 25-years-old and just 10 months ago, because of one small phrase and one good friend, I had the courage to get help.
 The day I mustered up the strength to go to a therapist was the day my friend handed me a card that read "Hey You're Amazing!"
-He told me that my random acts of kindness toward him (like a text telling him I appreciated him or missed him) helped him from pain and self-harm and asked me to join him in creating a community full of people just like us, who just want to give recognition for the goodness in others.
+He told me that my random acts of kindness toward him (like a text telling him I appreciated him or missed him) helped him from pain and self-harm and asked me to join him in creating a community full of people just like us who just want to give recognition for the goodness in others.
 I realized then that I couldn't ask people to open up and receive help if I wasn't helping myself.
 I suffer from Post Traumatic Stress Disorder.
-When I mustered up the strength to go to a therapist and she told me I had PTSD I didn't believe it.
-Sure my early years weren't the best but I am a functioning, successful member of society with a lot of friends and that's when it hit me.
-My whole life I had been told I was 'raised by a village' and was so lucky to have turned out the way I did.
-I soon realized I had been the victim of living in an entire village of denial and had been lying to myself, but the support I have received from my friends and the Hey, You're Amazing community has given me the strength to receive help and to, in turn, get others the help they deserve.
-One small act.
-Three simple words.
-Was all it took for me to turn my life around, and if I can do that for others, I'd say it's all worth it in the end.
+When I mustered up the strength to go to a therapist and she diagnosed me with PTSD, I didn't believe it.
+Sure my early years weren't the best, but I am a functioning, successful member of society with a lot of friends and that's when it hit me.
+My whole life I had been told I was "raised by a village" and was so lucky to have turned out the way I did.
+I soon realized I had been the victim of living in an entire village of denial and had been lying to myself.
+The support I have received from my friends and the "Hey, You're Amazing!" community has given me the strength to receive help and to, in turn, get others the help they deserve.
+One small act; three simple words.
+That was all it took for me to turn my life around.
+If I can do that for others, I'd say it's all worth it in the end.